serverless/blog/posts/2018-09-10-serverless-framework-best-microservices-api-awards.md

 3. leadership in its sector for innovation

 > Developers and engineers are becoming key influencers in their companies because the technologies they use continue to matter more to their business's operations.
 Serverless is a great example of a new era of technologies empowering developers to have a greater impact on products and IT.

--- Geoff Domoracki, Founder of DevNetwork, producer of API World & the 2018 API Awards
+_-- Geoff Domoracki, Founder of DevNetwork, producer of API World & the 2018 API Awards_

 #### See you at API World!

 Serverless will be given an award at the [2018 API Awards](http://apiworld.co/) ceremony on Monday, September 10, 2018.
-If you have tickets to the conference, hope to see you there!
+Hope to see you there!